 The Employment Tribunal dismissed Ms Steer’s application for interim relief, citing a lack of jurisdiction.
 Ms Steer subsequently appealed to the EAT on the basis that, in her submission, the failure of domestic law to provide interim relief in discrimination/victimisation cases relating to dismissal, contravened the EU law principles of effectiveness and equivalence and amounted to a breach of Article 14 of the European Convention on Human Rights (ECHR).

-Whilst the EAT did not uphold the first two grounds of the Claimant’s appeal relating to alleged breaches of EU law, Mr Justice Cavanagh found that it was unlawful that interim relief was not available in discrimination cases in line with Article 14 of the ECHR (prohibition of discrimination) and therefore held that the Claimant had made out a breach of Article 14 of the ECHR.
+Whilst the EAT did not uphold the first two rounds of the Claimant’s appeal relating to alleged breaches of EU law, Mr Justice Cavanagh found that it was unlawful that interim relief was not available in discrimination cases in line with Article 14 of the ECHR (prohibition of discrimination) and therefore held that the Claimant had made out a breach of Article 14 of the ECHR.

 Mr Justice Cavanagh’s judgment was critical of the differing treatment between those claiming discrimination and those claiming whistleblowing.